General

 Difference Between GCSE and IGCSE Maths

-Written by Mark Angeles
+Written by Mikhail Gabriel

 The GCSE Mathematics course is designed to provide students with a solid foundation in mathematical skills and knowledge.
 It is typically taken by students in the United Kingdom in their final years of secondary education, usually around 14 to 16.
 The course covers various topics and aims to develop students’ mathematical fluency, problem-solving abilities, and logical reasoning skills.
 The curriculum is divided into different strands: number and algebra, geometry and measures, and statistics and probability.